webda2l/symfony-docs/configuration/micro_kernel_trait.rst

     ``config/`` in your project (even if it's empty because you define the configuration options inside the ``configureContainer()`` method).

 That's it!
-To test it, start the :doc:`Symfony Local Web Server
+To test it, start the :ref:`Symfony local web server <symfony-cli-server>`:
-</setup/symfony_cli>`:

 .. code-block:: terminal